hrsvrn/portfolio/content/_index.md

 template = "homepage.html"
 +++

 Hi!

-I’m Harshvardhan Vatsa, a pre-final year undergraduate student majoring in Computer Science at [Vellore Institute of Technology](https://vit.ac.in/).
-My academic journey revolves around the fascinating realms of Deep Learning, Machine Learning, and Generative AI, where I am deeply involved in research and exploration.
+I’m Harshvardhan Vatsa, a pre-final year Computer Science undergraduate at Vellore Institute of Technology.
+My research and job endevours centers around Computer Vision, Pattern Recognition, and Deep Learning.

-In addition to my research endeavors, I have a strong background in full stack development with expertise in JavaScript and Python.
-My technical skills enable me to design and implement robust solutions across various platforms.
+Currently I am interning at [Monkhub](https://monkhub.com/) as a Data Scientist

-Do check out my [projects!](/projects)
+Outside academics, I enjoy composing music and playing video games

-In my free time you will find me either doing music production or endlessly configuring my Arch Linux and Neovim.
+my projects are available on my [github](https://github.com/hrsvrn). also do check out my deep learning blogs in the [posts](/posts) sections.

-You can find all of my configs on my [Github](https://github.com/hrsvrn).
+you can contact me at firstnamelastname@gmail.com

 Thank you for visiting!